TILMELD DIG - HVIS DU TØR

 Three.
 Two.
 One.

 The contrast was glorious.
 Greenway was so pleasant between songs that you almost forgot what was waiting when the count ended.
-Then the band exploded again, and Eos was hurled straight into Napalm Death’s particular engine room of blast beats, rage and political nausea.
-It was violent.
+Then the band exploded again, and Eos was hurled straight into Napalm Death’s special machine room of blast beats, rage and political nausea.
+It was brutal.
 Of course it was.
 But it was never stupid.
 It was never just noise for noise’s sake.
 There was a thought behind the beating.

-It was also almost split-personality to watch him switch between cosy storyteller and furious grindcore vocalist in a matter of seconds.
+It was also almost like watching a split personality in action as he switched between cozy storyteller and furious grindcore vocalist in a matter of seconds.
 More than once I found myself thinking of Jim Carrey’s old joke about Napalm Death’s future duet.
 Not because the concert was a joke, but because there is something fundamentally comic about the gap between Barney’s human gentleness and the sound that comes out of him.
 It is like watching a librarian turn into a chainsaw.
-With a political conscience.
+With political conscience.

 One of the funniest things was the cultural meeting in front of the stage.
-Mosh-pit etiquette varies surprisingly much from festival to festival, and here everything seemed less coordinated than at many metal shows.
-No clinical circle-running for ritual’s sake.
+Mosh pit etiquette varies surprisingly much from festival to festival, and here it all seemed less coordinated than at many metal shows.
+No clinical circle running for ritual’s sake.
 More a loose, slightly confused but affectionate physical negotiation between people who wanted to feel the music without necessarily writing a manual about it.
-Quite nice, really.
+Nice, actually.

 Reflection: